martijnvandergeest/git-testing/README.md

 - Configure the Maven build to use the 'Default workspace JRE' and setup a valid JDK as default.
 - Configure the Maven build to use an 'Alternate JRE' and select a valid JDK.

-First we need to add a valid JDK (1.7 or above) to Eclipse.
+**Step 1:** First we need to add a valid JDK (1.7 or above) to Eclipse.
 In the top menu of Eclipse, open the submenu 'Window' and select 'Preferences'.
 The following screen will be shown:
 ![Eclipse Java Preferences](assets/images/EclipseJavaPreferences.png)
 If there already is a valid JDK listed, and u wist to make use of the 'Default workspace JRE', make sure it is the default.
 If it's not the default then click on the checkbox to make it default.